In a city full of skyscrapers and world records, where can you get the best city views and unique angles and experiences?

 There’s some seriously stiff competition in Dubai when it comes to tall hotels, in fact, Dubai current holds the record with 6 out of the top 10 tallest hotels in the world!
 (Being super cheeky – the world record can only be held if the building is exclusively a hotel – The Ritz Carlton Hong Kong at 484m is actually the highest hotel room!)

-A ride in one of the luxury capsules will take you approximately 48-minutes, and reward you with spectacular views over the Palm Jumeirah, JBR, the Burj Al Arab and on a clear day even as far as the Burj Khalifa and Downtown Dubai.
+A ride in one of the luxury capsules will take you approximately 48-minutes and reward you with spectacular views over Palm Jumeirah, JBR, the Burj Al Arab and on a clear day, even as far as the Burj Khalifa and Downtown Dubai.

 8. Helicopter flight over Dubai

 It doesn’t get much more incredible than taking a helicopter ride over Dubai to experience the whole city from above.
-The journey is brief at only 15 minutes from the Palm Jumeirah Atlantis Helipad to the Burj Khalifa but you will get to take on one of the most truly spectacular cityscapes in the world – a true bucket list experience worth saving for.
+The journey is brief – only 12 minutes from the Dubai Police Academy Helipad and over the Palm Jumeirah and Atlantis – but you will get to take on one of the most truly spectacular cityscapes in the world – a true bucket list experience worth saving for.

 9. High Tea at the Burj Al Arab